rethinkdb/horizon/rfcs/plugins.md

 ### Requests

 The `requests` plugin property allows specifying new request types that can be sent by the client.
-The keys are the name of the new requests, the value is an object with the following properties:
+The keys of the provided object are the name of the new requests, the values are an object with the following properties:
   - `optionsSchema`: A Joi schema to validate the request type.
+  - `clientValidation`: An object with the keys:
+    - `minArgs`: minimum number of arguments accepted
+    - `maxArgs`: maximum number of arguments accepted
+    - `legalToChainFrom`: a list of terms that can be chained before this request method.
+The special value `"/"` indicates the method is available directly on the `horizon` instance. `"collection"` indicates it's chainable from a collection.
+    - `nullable`: a boolean determining whether any arguments can be null
   - `handler`: A function that receives a validated request, the current plugin state